henryc08/LazyHacks/README.md

 4. **Serve the Frontend**:

-Open the locaol server in your web browser to view the interface.
+Open the local server in your web browser to view the interface.

 5. **Start Talking**:

 Use your microphone to speak and watch your thoughts transform into polished paragraphs in real-time.
+**IMPORTANT: To begin recording, simply say "I'm feeling lazy", to end the recording, say "I'm tired".**

 ---